yuvisidhu19/Queue-Management-System/README.md

 Instead of standing in long queues, the software attempts to provide a way by which the customer can book their place in the queue and can estimate the expected duration of his turn while being in a comfortable place.
 This project is built as a website.
-The user can use their mobile phone to scan a QR code or write the website manually and be redirected to a webpage which will be used to register the user into the queue and provide them with a token number.
+The user can use their mobile phone to scan a QR code and be redirected to a webpage which will be used to register the user into the queue and provide them with a token number.
 A confirmation of their registration will also be sent to their mobile number as SMS and their email address.
-Following registration, the user will be sent to a webpage where they can check their position and counter number from token number.
+Following registration, the user will be sent to a webpage where they can check their position and counter number using token number.
 The user will also be notified through SMS and email when its their turn.

 # Dynamic queue allocation